CheckTech/Zoo/README.md

 you will find both C# and Visual Basic samples.

-* SampleZooTest - Contains sample plug-ins that run in Rhino that use the Zoo licensing systm.
+* SampleZooTest - Contains sample plug-ins that run in Rhino that use the Zoo licensing system.
 Here you will find C++, C#, and Visual Basic samples.

 Building Samples